-The USB Modern cannot be on the same network segment as the LAN IP.
-Otherwise the USB Modern may not be able to dial.
+The USB Modem cannot be on the same network segment as the LAN IP.
+Otherwise the USB Modem may not be able to dial.

-In 3G/4G section, select the Config Type as Manual.
+In the 3G/4G section, select the Config Type as Manual.
 Enter the corresponding parameters and click Save.